 Your child’s doctor can recommend the necessary examinations and tests for these late effects.
-Follow-up care should also address the child’s quality of life, including any developmental or emotional concerns.
+Follow-up care should also address your child’s quality of life, including any developmental or emotional concerns.
 Learn more about childhood cancer survivorship.

 The child’s family is encouraged to organize and keep a record of the child’s medical information.
 That way, as the child enters adulthood, he or she has a clear, written history of the diagnosis, the treatment given, and the doctor’s recommendations about the schedule for follow-up care.
 The doctor’s office can help you create this.
 This information will be valuable to doctors who care for your child during his or her lifetime.
 ASCO offers treatment summary forms to help keep track of the treatment your child received and develop a survivorship care plan once treatment is completed.

+In addition, the Children’s Oncology Group has information to help children and parents navigate the steps after treatment of a germ cell tumor.
 Children who have had a germ cell tumor can also enhance the quality of their future by following established guidelines for good health into and through adulthood, including not smoking, maintaining a healthy weight, eating a balanced diet, and participating in regular physical activity.
 Talk with the doctor about developing a plan that is best for your child’s needs.
 Learn more about the next steps to take in survivorship.